Tuning Neural Network Models for Better Accuracy

 Keeping track of experimental results:

-At this stage, it may be helpful to keep track the final training accuracy (after 10 epochs)
+At this stage, it may be helpful to keep track of the final training accuracy (the last epoch result)

 for each model with a distinct hidden_neurons